-And, if you've got your sights set on the top unis, make sure to check out the top 10 UK universities for 2020.
+And, if you've got your sights set on the top unis, make sure to check out the top 10 UK universities.

-If you find the idea of applying to top unis intimidating, don't let their reputations put you off – as inspiration, read our interview with Ibz Mo, the YouTuber smashing boundaries at Cambridge.
+If you find the idea of applying to top unis intimidating, don't let their reputations put you off – for some top inspiration, read our interview with Ibz Mo, who smashed boundaries at Cambridge.

 Think about the location of universities

-Once you've found a number of unis you like the look of, you should think about their location.
+Once you've found a few unis you like the look of, you should think about their location.
 Whether you're planning to move away for your degree or commute from home, the location matters.